CuBoulder/express_documentation/docs/convert_backdrop_modules.md

 There is a specific format modules ported to Backdrop take to preserve credit to original maintainers on d.o. https://github.com/backdrop-contrib/demo/blob/1.x-1.x/README.md is an example.

-### Adding The Module To GitHub

-Once you have a start on a module, you can add it to the CU Boulder organization on GitHub.
-Create a repo with "backdrop-" and then the name of the Drupal 7 module.
-Also, remember to add the organization user to the repo or other people can't edit things.

 ### Running The Tests

 A lot of modules will have SimpleTests written for them.
 You can run those via the Backdrop admin UI on "admin/config/development/testing" once you turn on the Testing module.
 Running the tests can identify problems in the code base.